-For bottle cages, you’ll need something larger than standard if you’re going with 1.5 liter bottles.
+For bikepacking bottle cages, you’ll want something larger than standard if you’re going with 1.5 liter bottles.
 I love these Blackburn Outpost bottle cages, which are burly enough for large bottles and can also be used to hold stuff sacks when water capacity isn’t an issue.
 They work even better with a single Voile strap as an upgrade to the originals.

 Filtering and Purifying Water

 Whatever containers you choose, it’s important that they work well with your water filtration or purification method.

 Consider factors like whether your gravity setup can easily flow into at least one of your containers, whether your treatment method works well with any volume of water (unlike UV treatment for example), and whether you have multiple containers if you’re using chlorine dioxide (so one can treat while the other is ready to drink).

 For more detail, see Water Filters and Purifiers for Bikepacking.

 As you consider your bikepacking water storage options, you might also want to think about these other factors: